 With coaching or without coaching, having a group of 5–10 students work very well for regular motivation and collaborative hard work.

-Coachings serve the purpose of discipline, motivation, group learning and peer pressure.
-For self motivated child,, most coachings are not required.
+Coaching serve the purpose of discipline, motivation, group learning and peer pressure.
+For self motivated child,, most coaching are not required.
 Teachers save your time in learning but still I suggest self learning as best mode of learning (with or without teachers).

 Do not become a study manic.
 Leave at least one day per week recharge your mind.
 Abstain from all studies on any one chosen day of week sans revision.